-Of the 30 Bell County WUGs identified in the 2012 State Water Plan, seven were projected to have water shortages by the year 2060.
-The projected shortage of water for these seven users ranges from approximately 243 acre-feet in 2010 to approximately 10,943 acre-feet/year in 2060.
-Three of these users use only surface water (City of Temple; City of Morgan's Point Resort, Steam Electric Power), two use a mixture of groundwater and surface water (Bell-Milam-Falls WSC; City of Little River-Academy), and two use only groundwater (City of Bartlett, Jarrell-Schwertner WSC).
-The source of groundwater for these users is identified as the Trinity Aquifer and the Edwards (BFZ) Aquifer.
-Some of the management strategies involve purchasing additional surface water, implementing conservation measures, direct reuse and groundwater from the Carrizo-Wilcox Aquifer in Burleson County.
-Additional use of groundwater from the Trinity and Edwards BFZ Aquifers within CUWCD's jurisdiction have not been identified as a management strategy.
+Of the 30 Bell County WUGs identified in the 2017 State Water Plan, sixteen were projected to have water shortages by the year 2070.
+The projected shortage of water for these sixteen users ranges from approximately 10,026 acre-feet/year in 2020 to approximately 43,762 acre-feet/year in 2070.
+Nine of these users use only surface water (439 WSC, City of Belton, Kempner WSC, City of Nolanville, City of Temple; , County-Other Bell, Steam Electric Power).
+Four of these WUGs use a mixture of groundwater and surface water (City of Little River-Academy, Chisholm Trail SUD, Elm Creek WSC, Salado WSC, Manufacturing), and three use only groundwater (City of Bartlett, Mining, Agriculture Irrigation).
+The source of groundwater for these users is identified as the Other Alluvial groundwater formation, Trinity Aquifer and the Edwards (BFZ) Aquifer.
+Some of the management strategies involve purchasing additional surface water, implementing conservation measures, Trinity ASR, direct reuse and groundwater from the Carrizo-Wilcox Aquifer in both Burleson and Milam Counties.
+Additional use of groundwater from the Trinity and Edwards BFZ Aquifers within CUWCD's jurisdiction been identified as strategies for the named as County-Other (identified as Edwards Aquifer Development, small Municipal Water Conservation, purchases from Central Texas WSC and Williamson County ASR).

-Jarrell-Schwertner WSC's service area includes southern Bell County and northern Williamson County.
-The State Water Plan identifies them as a water user in Williamson County.
-In the 2012 Brazos G Regional Water Plan, by the year 2060 they are projected to have a shortage of water of 140 acre-feet/year.
-Their water supply is groundwater from the Edwards (BFZ) Aquifer.
+Jarrell-Schwertner WSC's service area includes southern Bell County and northern Williamson County and is in the State Water Plan identified as a water user in Williamson County.
+Their primary water supply is both surface and groundwater in Bell County from the Edwards (BFZ) Aquifer.
 Their recommended management strategies include implementing conservation measures and purchasing surface water.
 Additional use of groundwater in Bell County is not identified as part of the management strategies.
 Through participation in a local water supply planning initiative, Jarrell-Schwertner WSC is participating in the Lake Granger Conjunctive Use Project.

-Source Appendix C: TWDB 2012 State Water Plan Datasets for Bell County (page 8)
+Source Appendix C: TWDB 2017 State Water Plan Datasets for Bell County